 Eventually it was decided that Stratos would have the same furry chest as Beast Man:

 There were some variations of early production versions of Stratos.
 Some came with blue wings and a red backpack, and others with red wings and a blue backpack.
 The rarest version had a blue beard and gray goggles.
-All mint on card examples of this variant that I have seen have blue wings, but loose examples have shown up with red wings.
-I’m not sure if those were original to the figure or if some part swapping occurred.

 The red wing/gray beard version is probably the most popular, as he was most frequently depicted in this color scheme:

-But of course the blue wing/gray beard version has its fan base too:
+Of course the blue wing/gray beard version has its fan base too:

 The first editions of Stratos was packaged on the “eight back” style card.